Some links on this page are affiliate links. See full disclosure in the page footer.

 The book encourages leaders to embrace difficult conversations, own their mistakes, and foster environments where openness isn’t punished.

-Ideal for leaders who want to develop emotional intelligence and lead with heart, Dare to Lead challenges traditional leadership norms.
-It helps managers inspire loyalty and drive performance by being brave enough to be real with their people.
+Dare to Lead is ideal for leaders who want to develop emotional intelligence and lead with heart.
+It helps managers inspire loyalty and stronger performance by leading with honesty and courage.

 Essential Lessons from Dare to Lead